Infineon/mtb-example-anycloud-ble-capsense-buttons-slider/README.md

 `--user-app-name`| Specify the name of the application if you prefer to have a name other than the example's default name | Optional

-The following example will clone the "[AnyCloud Bluetooth&reg; LE Capsense Buttons and Slider](https://github.com/Infineon/mtb-example-anycloud-ble-capsense-buttons-slider)" application with the desired name "mtb-example-anycloud-ble-capsense-buttons-slider" configured for the *CY8CKIT-062-WiFi-BT* BSP into the specified working directory, *C:/mtb_projects*:
+The following example will clone the "[Bluetooth&reg; LE Capsense Buttons and Slider](https://github.com/Infineon/mtb-example-anycloud-ble-capsense-buttons-slider)" application with the desired name "mtb-example-anycloud-ble-capsense-buttons-slider" configured for the *CY8CKIT-062-WiFi-BT* BSP into the specified working directory, *C:/mtb_projects*:

    ```
    project-creator-cli --board-id CY8CKIT-062-WiFi-BT --app-id mtb-example-anycloud-ble-capsense-buttons-slider --user-app-name mtb-example-anycloud-ble-capsense-buttons-slider --target-dir "C:/mtb_projects"